 On the island of Djerba, you will visit Turkish and Spanish ribats (seafront forts), Africa’s oldest synagogue, and a Talmudic school in the Hara Kebira (Jewish quarter).
 You will discuss with the local rabbi and residents challenges of maintaining their faith in an overwhelmingly Muslim region.

 En route from Djerba, you will visit troglodyte dwellings and traditional Berber mountain villages used as the set for the planet Tatooine in the Star Wars movies.
-In Douz, an oasis in the Sahara dunes, you will spend time at a cybercafé to learn how the Internet affects the lives of Tunisians.

 My experience in Tunisia with SIT was one of the most rewarding experiences of my life